 Martha Cecilia: My hope is to have a safe, varied, liberal, transgressive and engaged community that not only writes at The Engaged Gaze, but takes that writing and their voices and uses them to create action around the issues they are passionate out in the wild with the support of this community.

 Sara: I echo Marci and John in their visions.
 I also hope that this space can inspire people to think about political, cultural, and religious issues in a more complex way.

 John: I really hope we can provide a space for new, emerging and current voices to be able to freely express views on a variety of topics not normally covered by traditional academic and activist blogs and writing forums.

 What makes The Engaged Gaze different from every other blog/website available today?

 Martha Cecilia: My hope is to not only share the many voices and points of the resistance, highlighting both intersectional activism and academic study, but to also have varied approaches to discuss everything from politics to sex.
 I have always been more interested in conversations that look at our own “pop-culture” and lived experiences to break down heavier topics into the conversations we have everyday in language and narratives we all know and navigate.

 Sara: Well, I have to confess that I often passively consume information, especially the information I read on websites and blogs.
 I don’t actively engage with them, and I hope that this website is different -- I hope that it will inspire people who read our blog to actively engage in the conversation both online with us, and offline with their own circles.

-John: A lot of the blogs that I have written for or been a part of like to create a specific niche of the particular subjects it was investigating; although I do not want The Engaged Gaze to be overly broad, I hope The Engaged Gaze gives a voice to the non-traditional blogger to be able to submit and have their voice and point of view be heard and interacted with via our readers and others contributing, to create a multiplicity of voices and truths that can live in the same space.
+John: A lot of the blogs that I have written for or been a part of have a very specific niche space.
+I hope The Engaged Gaze gives a voice to the non-traditional blogger to be able to submit and have their voice and point of view be heard and interacted with via our readers and others contributing, to create a multiplicity of voices and truths that can live in the same space.